andrewcooke/bnum/README.md

 --------

 When you iterate over the class (which gives you the instances) the results are ordered by *value*.
-Since default value is the name itself, the default ordering is alphabetical (from comparison of the `str` values):
+Since the default value is the name itself, the default ordering is alphabetical (from comparison of the `str` values):

 ```python